jcslm001/murty.io/content/brendan/posts/20161014_farewell-upcomingtasks.md

 ### Who should you contact if you have any questions?

-If you have any questions about this, please feel free to email me directly at [b@murty.io](mailto:b@murty.io)
+If you have any questions about this, please feel free to email me directly at [brendan@murty.email](mailto:brendan@murty.email)